csecht/opencv-contour-utility/README.md

 The intention is to help OpenCV users understand the pertinent parameters and value ranges needed to identify objects.

-# HEADS UP (as of 2 Feb 2023):
+## Operating Platform Compatibility (as of 3 Feb 2023):
-WINDOWS is BUGGY: ver.
-0.0.3 In Windows only, the trackbar & settings window may need to be manually widened to see settings text at the bottom of the window (and align trackbars in two columns).
-Also, trackbar names are truncated.
-A fix is in the works.
-Has not yet been tested in MacOS.
+Implementation in Windows has problems with the system gui window manager, so running is Windows is not recommended at this time.
+Has not yet been tested in macOS.
+Everything should work fine in Linux distros.

 ## edge_it.py
 The module `edge_it.py` uses Canny edge detection, cv2.Canny, as the basis to identify contours.